JohnAustinDev/osis-converters/ReadMe.md

 **Obsoletes (W)** | see: [https://wiki.crosswire.org/DevTools:conf_Files](https://wiki.crosswire.org/DevTools:conf_Files)
 **PreferredCSSXHTML (W)** | SWORD module css may be included by placing it in a `module.css` file located in a default directory (See `./bin/convert -h defaults`).
 **ProjectType** | Type of project.
 Options are: `bible \| childrens_bible \| commentary \| generic_book`.
 Default is `bible`.
-**RAM_GB_EBOOKS (S)** | The required amount of RAM, in GB, that needs to be free before the scheduler will start another eBook or HTML build.
+**RAM_GB_EBOOKS (S)** | The required amount of RAM that needs to be free before the scheduler will start another eBook or HTML build.
+The value must either be a number (as GB) or a percent of the total RAM.
 Default is 1.
 Increase this value if scheduled eBook builds are using too much RAM.
-**RAM_MB_EBOOKS_PERBOOK (S)** | The required amount of RAM, in MB per Bible book, that needs to be free in addition to RAM_GB_EBOOKS, before the scheduler will start another eBook or HTML build.
-Default is 32.
-This value can be used to further optimize RAM usage.
 **REPOSITORY (PSU)** | Location where SWORD modules are published.
 **ReorderGlossaryEntries** | Set to `true` and all glossaries will have their entries re-ordered according to KeySort, or else set to a regex to re-order only glossaries whose titles match: `(true \| <regex>)`.
 Default is `false`.
 **ShortCopyright (LW)** | Short copyright string.